westhollywoodcouples.com

 How can we alleviate anxiety?

+In order to alleviate anxiety, all 4 planes of experience must be addressed.
+Psychotherapy and counseling are the tools to address the non-physical aspects of our being and restore wellness.
 When we are working together to restore your well-being, we will be applying the 3-step ARC psychotherapy system to create rapid and profound transformation within the Mental, Emotional, and Physical plains of your experience.
+Following is the 3 power-step A-R-C therapy approach to alleviate the experience of anxiety and establish wellness:

-Awareness – During the first Power-Step of psychotherapy we will evaluate all aspects of your life that brought you to where you are now.
+During the first Power-Step of psychotherapy we will evaluate all aspects of your life that brought you to where you are now.
 Here we aim to gain insight into the current situation and determine the root cause(s) of current challenges.
 It is during this step that we also clearly define the ultimate goals for our work together, as well as the evidence procedure, which will show us that our work has been a total success.
 The Awareness Power-Step is a crucial step that identifies both the problem and the solution.

-Release – In the second Power-Step of our therapy we will use advanced mind-technology, such as Neuro-Linguistic-Programming (NLP) and elements of hypnotherapy, to help you release the old emotional baggage of unresolved negative emotions and limiting beliefs, and clear your path toward your desires and dreams.
+In the second Power-Step of our therapy we will use advanced mind-technology, such as Neuro-Linguistic-Programming (NLP) and elements of hypnotherapy, to help you release the old emotional baggage of unresolved negative emotions and limiting beliefs, and clear your path toward your desires and dreams.
 Using NLP and elements of hypnotherapy we will let go of unresolved anger, sadness, fear, guilt, shame, and hurt.
 We will also release past limiting decisions and old beliefs that no longer serve you and prevent you from living the life that you intend for yourself.

-Co-Creation – The third and final Power-Step of psychotherapy is designed to provide new tools and resources to solidify your gains and establish your life trajectory toward your dreams.
+The third and final Power-Step of psychotherapy is designed to provide new tools and resources to solidify your gains and establish your life trajectory toward your dreams.
 During this step, we create a sound and clear vision of your ideal life and set you on the path of joy, purpose, and fulfillment.

 As a psychotherapist, I see my role as that of a guide.
 My role is to lead my clients toward inner balance and well-being.
 I can help you find your path and support you in achieving all your heart desires.
 However, there is one condition to consider: as I am guiding you, you will have to do the walking.